Somerset

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-In AreaSearch's latest postcode level ATO data released for financial year 2022, Somerset's median income among taxpayers is $49,921.
-The average income is $58,506.
+As per AreaSearch's latest postcode level ATO data released for financial year 2022, Somerset's median income among taxpayers is $49,921.
+The average income in Somerset during this period was $58,506.
 This is lower than the national average.
-Rest of Tas., on the other hand, has a median income of $47,358 and an average of $57,384.
-Based on Wage Price Index growth of 11.94% since financial year 2022, current estimates for Somerset's median income would be approximately $55,882 as of March 2025, with the average being around $65,492.
-According to 2021 Census figures, incomes in Somerset fall between the 7th and 12th percentiles nationally.
-The earnings profile shows that the largest segment comprises 29.7% earning $400 - $799 weekly, with 1,258 residents falling into this category.
-Unlike metropolitan trends where 28.5% fall within the $1,500 - $2,999 range, this is not the case in Somerset.
+In comparison, Rest of Tas.'s median income was $47,358 with an average of $57,384.
+Based on Wage Price Index growth of 13.83% from financial year 2022 to September 2025, current estimates for Somerset would be approximately $56,825 (median) and $66,597 (average).
+According to the 2021 Census figures, household, family, and personal incomes in Somerset all fall between the 7th and 12th percentiles nationally.
+The earnings profile shows that the largest segment comprises 29.7% earning $400 - $799 weekly (1,259 residents).
+Unlike trends in metropolitan regions where 28.5% fall within the $1,500 - $2,999 range, this is not the case in Somerset.
 After housing costs, 86.2% of income remains in Somerset, ranking at only the 11th percentile nationally.

 Frequently Asked Questions - Income